HewlettPackard/OpenShift-on-SimpliVity/README.md

 ![1564476406796](pics/haproxy_no_ha)

-#### Unmanaged Load Balancers
+#### Un-managed Load Balancers

-You may use your own load balancing solution by NOT configuring any VM in the `[loadbalancer]` group and by documenting the datastructure `loadbalancers` in `group_vars/all/vars.yml`.
+You may use your own load balancing solution by NOT configuring any VM in the `[loadbalancer]` group and by documenting the data structure `loadbalancers` in `group_vars/all/vars.yml`.

-`Note`: that these unmanaged load balancers should be configured as explained in the OpenShift 4.1 installation documentation.
+Note that these un-managed load balancers should be configured as explained in the OpenShift 4.1 installation documentation.

 In the example Ansible inventory below, the `[loadbalancer]` group is left empty.